Join our Crew

 The captain needs to be fully licensed and usually comes up through the ranks.
 Deckhands preferably have previous experience.
 The position of senior deckhand requires a license and previous experience.
 The captain and deckhands need to be of good personality to work well with each other and with up to 29 passengers.

 The cook needs to be experienced in cooking on a woodstove or willing to learn.
 There are woodstoves on both the Grace Bailey and Mercantile and a propane stove on the Mistress.
 The cook needs to be able to work in tight quarters in a hot galley.
 This person should love cooking but be able to stick to menus provided by the owner.
 Occasionally, when possible, the cook should make appropriate changes to help people on special diets.
-The cook should be of good personality, ready to deal with up to 29 passengers and four other crew on the two big schooners and six passengers and captain on the Mistress.
+The cook should be ready to deal with up to 29 passengers and four other crew on the two big schooners and six passengers and captain on the Mistress.
 The cook on the two big schooners also needs to work well with the messmate in seeing that all runs smoothly in the galley.

 Deckhands must work under the direction of their captain, and get along well with all crew, including cook and messmate.
 The messmate must work under the direction of the cook and keep the galley clean at all times.